menyifang/menyifang.github.io/index.md

 search_omit: true
 ---

 I am Yifang Men, currently a master student in the Institute of Computer Science & Technology of Peking University (ICST).
-I鈥檓 a member of the CSCL group at the Institute of Computer Science and Technology.
+I'm a member of the CSCL group at the Institute of Computer Science and Technology.

 ### Experiences
 * Master Condidate in Computer Science (09/2017 - present)\\